lundeen-bryan/EZLogger_SLN/.notes/About the ConfigPathHelper.md

 - Your calling code stays simple and readable.

 ### 3. **Consistent with Purpose**
-- The `ConfigPathHelper` is a collection of stateless tools.
+- The `ConfigHelper` is a collection of stateless tools.
 - Modules reflect that "toolbox" purpose better than a class.

 ---